Office: Marshak J927

 programming skills are needed.
 Contact me if you are interested.

-These beautiful photos summarize the theme of our group: Big Apple and Deep Convection !
+These three photos summarize the theme of the group: Big Apple and Deep Convection !
 What's loading sign for?
-Well, that's an important character one needs to develop if he/she wants to be successful in academia - patience.
+Well, that's a reminder of an important character needed for success in academia - patience.